-Some models of Keenetic are equipped with USB-connectors which you can use to connect external drives with USB interface (it can be flash drives, external hard drives HDD and SSD).
+Some Keenetic routers are equipped with USB connectors that you can use to connect external drives with a USB interface (it can be flash drives, external HDD and SSD).

-2. There is no hardware or software restrictions about simultaneous connect of several number USB-drives.
+2. There are no hardware or software restrictions about the simultaneous connection of several USB drives.
 To connect multiple drives to a single USB port, we recommend using an active USB hub with its own power supply.

-3. The Keenetic 4G is equipped with a USB connector for connecting compatible 3G/4G USB modems.
-USB drive connection is not supported in this model.
+4. Keenetic 4G model (KN-1210, KN-1211) has a USB connector to work exclusively with compatible 3G/4G USB modems.
+USB storage devices are not supported in this model.

 You can share a connected drive with users of your Windows or Apple network.